emeeks/d3-carto-map/README.md

 map.**centerOn**([x,y],coordinateType,*,transitionDuration*)
 Immediately (or transitioned over the number of milleseconds in the optional 'transitionDuration') center the map on the coordinate array passed to it.
 This does not change the zoom level.

-map.**zoomTo**([x,y]*,transitionDuration*)
+map.**zoomTo**(boundingBox,coordinateType,fitPercent,*,transitionDuration*)
-Immediately (or transitioned over the number of milleseconds in the optional 'transitionDuration') center the map on the coordinate array passed to it.
-This does not change the zoom level.
+Immediately (or transitioned over the number of milleseconds in the optional 'transitionDuration') fit the map window to the bounding box specified in boundingBox, scaled to the fitPercent, with 1 equal to fitting the bounding box to the screen and less than 1 providing a margin and greater than 1 zooming in.

 Coordinate types are:
 * "**latlong**" - Coordinates are in latitude and longitude (as they would be from d3.geo.bounds).
 * "**scaled**" - Coordinates are in projected and scaled XY (as they would be from d3.geo.path().bounds).

+map.**setScale**(newScale)
+Uses a non-standard scale from 1 to 10 to determine zoom level with 1 being very zoomed out and 10 being very zoomed in.
+Will very likely be superseded by a standardized scale.

+map.**refresh**()
+Updates the map parameters to reflect a new container size and redraws all elements.

 map.**projection**(*newProjection*)
 Set or return the current projection object.

 map.**zoom**(*newZoom*)
 Set or return the current zoom object.

 Existing Issues: